Commonly Asked Questions

 - If we decide to collaborate, I will send you a contract to sign.

 - You can sign up to my Patreon or website membership to help budget your royalties.
-I have 3 collaborative tiers available.
+I have a collaborative tier available.

 - OR you can also pay a flat licensing fee plus royalties quarterly if you feel you won't make much on the products at first.